10up/wpsnapshots/README.md

 ## Overview

 WP Snapshots stores snapshots in a centralized repository (AWS).
 Users setup up WP Snapshots with their team's AWS credentials.
 Users can then push, pull, and search for snapshots.
-When a user pushes a snapshot, an instance of their current environment (`wp-content/` , database, etc.) is pushed to Amazon and associated with a particular project slug.
+When a user pushes a snapshot, an instance of their current environment (`wp-content/`, database, etc.) is pushed to Amazon and associated with a particular project slug.
 When a snapshot is pulled, files are pulled from the cloud either by creating a new WordPress install with the pulled database or by replacing `wp-content/` and intelligently merging the database.
-WP Snapshots will ensure your local version of WordPress matches the snapshot.
+WP Snapshots will ensure your local version of WordPress matches the snapshot..

+A snapshot can contain files, the database, or both.
 Snapshot files (`wp-content/`) and WordPress database tables are stored in Amazon S3.
 General snapshot meta data is stored in Amazon DynamoDB.

 ## Install